GeeInUs/TrustedBankAutomation/README.md

 	* Admin cannot reject/accept an application with comments.
 This is more of a user design issue.
 	* Admin cannot paging/filtery to view a specific applicant or a small range of applicants.
 - ## Broken or incomplete specification
-        * No validation on password complexity.
-An applicant can get away with inputting spaces as password
 	* The Reject of loan a loa functionality is missing for Admin
 	* No specification on what happens when an application has not been action on by Admin afer 30 days.
 Can the applicant reapply even though one is in flight?
+	* No validation on password complexity.
+An applicant can get away with inputting spaces as password.
 - ## Broken functionality
         * Failure to meet acceptance criteria that permits a user to reapply after 30 days
 	* Yearly income input using decimals crashes the system.